Sibo-Ding/Steam-Game-Search-Engine/README.md

 With thousands of games on Steam, it is easy to get lost trying to find the right one.
 Whether you are searching for a game to relax after a long day, dive into a new adventure, or challenge yourself with a competitive experience, our search engine helps you quickly find the perfect game.
 No more endless scrolling—just smooth, fast, and personalized game discovery!

 Using [Google Cloud Platform (GCP)](https://cloud.google.com/) as our primary platform, we develop a Steam game search engine that finds games most similar to a user's search input.
 We use a sentence transformer to generate embeddings for the search input and game descriptions.
-We utilize vector search in PostgreSQL and rerank the search results using a cross-encoder.
-We then make the search engine accessible through an API with a Streamlit interface and deploy it on a public website.
+After that, we utilize vector search in PostgreSQL and rerank the search results using a cross-encoder.
+We then make the search engine accessible through FastAPI with a Streamlit interface.
+Finally, we containerize the application using Docker and deploy it on a public website.

 ## Methods
 ### Intuition of vector search